-Since 2000 Pelican has invested over £2 million in vital clinical research
+We have invested over £2.5 million in vital clinical research

-Established in 1993, the origins of the Foundation date back to the promotion of the ground-breaking work of Professor Bill Heald and his colleagues at Basingstoke in the development of bowel cancer surgery.
+Established in 1993, the origins of the Foundation date back to the promotion of the groundbreaking work of Professor Bill Heald and his colleagues at Basingstoke and North Hampshire Hospital in the development of bowel cancer surgery.
 The pioneering Total Mesorectal Excision (TME) procedure is now the benchmark treatment for rectal cancer across the world.
 TME halves the chance of cancer returning, minimises side-effects and an additional 3,000 people are alive every year in the UK alone due to the techniques of TME surgery.

-Nearly half of all bowel cancer patients go on to develop liver cancer – secondary cancer or liver metastases (mets).
-Through research and education Pelican supports advancing ways to predict which patients will develop liver metastases and development of treatments options – methods of operating and growth of new drugs to enable more patients to undergo surgery.
+Nearly half of all bowel cancer patients go on to develop metastases, most often in the liver – secondary cancer or liver metastases (mets).
+Through research and education, we support advancing ways to predict which patients will develop liver metastases and development of treatment options – methods of operating and growth of new drugs to enable more patients to undergo surgery.
 Mr Merv Rees and colleagues at Basingstoke lead meetings and courses for clinicians on developments in liver metastases.

-Basingstoke is one of only two specialist centres in the UK to treat pseudomyxoma, a rare cancer usually originating in the appendix.
+Basingstoke and North Hampshire Hospital is one of only two specialist centres in the UK to treat pseudomyxoma peritonei, a rare cancer usually originating in the appendix.
 The centre forms part of the colorectal unit, and patients are referred to the centre from across the country.